jhihsheng/group_website/content/zh-Hant/courses/QO/ch1/_index.md

 ---
 title: 📊 Field Quantization
 linkTitle: Field Quantization
-summary: We will learn a minimum set of quantum formulation of light.
+summary: Using the concepts of harmonic oscillators to quantize fields
 authors: ["admin"]
 date: '2022-02-23'